jstetich/CBEP_OA_sum/Data/DATA_NOTES.md

 We downloaded the tides data from the NOAA tides API.
 Details on the API are available from the [NOAA web page](https://tidesandcurrents.noaa.gov/api/).

+Note that the water levels here are in FEET.

 Column Name     | Contents                               | Units
 ----------------|----------------------------------------|------